 Consulting is a somewhat cyclical industry.
-Consultancies posted significant growth from 2005 through 2007.
-However, 2008-09 marked a challenging period throughout the world, in light of the global economic slowdown and shrinking corporate budgets.
+The years 2008-09 marked a challenging period throughout the world of business, in light of the global economic slowdown and shrinking corporate budgets.
 In general, major consulting companies, including leading firms in management consulting and HR consulting, along with other advisories such as accounting firms, found themselves with substantial drops in business during 2009, in many cases 5% to 10%.
 Some companies cut their employee rosters and/or restrained hiring.
 India’s largest outsourced business and technology consulting firms were complaining that clients were delaying or cancelling projects as 2009 began.

-However, as of late 2009 and into early 2012, corporate profits in general have grown dramatically, meaning that executives are somewhat more willing to authorize new consulting projects as long as they see the potential for a good return on the cost.
-During 2010-11, for example, India’s leading consultancies enjoyed substantial growth in employee count and revenues, as did most of the global consulting firms based in the U.S. and EU.
+However, as of late 2009 and into 2012, corporate profits in general grew dramatically, meaning that executives are more willing to authorize new consulting projects as long as they see the potential for a good return on the cost.
+During 2010-12, for example, India’s leading consultancies enjoyed substantial growth in employee count and revenues, as did most of the global consulting firms based in the U.S. and EU.

-While corporate profits have been growing, government budgets in the U.S. and much of Europe, are under tremendous pressure at the national, state and local levels, where large tax revenues were down.
+While corporate profits have been growing, government budgets in the U.S. and much of Europe are under tremendous pressure at the national, state and local levels.
+At many governmental units, tax revenues were down significantly during the recent recession, although 2012 saw a rebound.
+Meanwhile, governments and their agencies have been under intense budgetary scrutiny.
+Spending and debt have been called in question, and in some cases curtailed.
 This has been particularly hard on some consulting firms, since governmental agencies are prime clients for consultancies.

 Positive factors for the consulting industry over the mid-term: